google/budou/README.md

 API and make the processing faster.
 If you want to force refresh the cache, put `use_cache=False`.

-In a standard environment, Budou will make a cache file in your file system with [python shelve](https://docs.python.org/3/library/shelve.html) format.
+In a standard environment, Budou will create a cache file with [python shelve](https://docs.python.org/3/library/shelve.html) format.

 In [Google App Engine Python Standard Environment](https://cloud.google.com/appengine/docs/standard/python/),